ameekbhalla/website/content/contact/about.md

   columns: '2'
 ---

-I am currently focussed on using genomic data for making advancements in medicine, biotechnology, and pharmaceuticals.
+I am currently focused on using genomic data (preferably, but not exclusively) to build machine learning models for medicine, biotechnology, and pharmaceuticals.
-If you belong to the life science industry and would like to employ me on a project, please get in touch by clicking one of the social media icons or emailing me.
+If you belong to the life science industry and would like to employ me on a project, please get in touch by clicking one of the icons below.

 <!--# If you belong to the life science industry and would like to employ me in the research design, statistical modeling, or data presentation phases of a project, please get in touch by clicking one of the social media icons or emailing me.--->